weaviate/weaviate-io/developers/weaviate/concepts/filtering.md

 ## Filter strategy

-As of `v1.27`, Weaviate supports two filter strategies: `sweeping` and `acorn`.
-The filter strategy can be set for the entire Weaviate instance or for individual vector indexes in the schema.
+As of `v1.27`, Weaviate supports two filter strategies: `sweeping` and `acorn` specifically for the HNSW index type.

 ### ACORN